xclemence/Ruler.Wpf/README.md

 ### Testabilty
-A Wpf Net Core application show how to used ruler.
+A WPF Net Core application shows how to use the ruler.

 <img src="doc/images/ruler-testapp.png"/>